Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 The internal enumeration `Tile` represents the three alternatives that can be
 put in the tic-tac-toe board.
+It overrides the default
-It has a `toString()` method, that yields the
+`toString()` implementation, to yield the
-usual representation for such alternatives, and a `nextTurn()` method, that
+usual representation for such alternatives; its `nextTurn()` method
 alternates between cross and circle.

 > The `Tile` enumeration has been defined as `static` since it needn't